 A novel method to reorbit large geostationary debris objects is presented.
 Physical contact is avoided by using electrostatic forces to attract the debris to the tug.
 Using fuel efficient inertial thrusters the debris is then slowly accelerated over a period of months to a disposal orbit 200-300 kilometers higher than the geosynchronous orbit.
 The no-contact aspect of this concept is a key benefit, as some geostationary debris can be very large (on the order of metric tons) and rotating at a rate of multiple times per minute.
-This spin, in particular, makes hard-contact options very challenging logistically in that they increase the risk of collisions and resulting debris, and will consume fuel to negate the debris-satellite's momentum.
-Performance estimates show that even low 10-20kV levels of absolute charge are sufficient to raise the semi-major axis by dozens of kilometers as the debris exists 1-degree longitude slots.
+This spin, in particular, makes hard-contact options very challenging logistically in that they increase the risk of collisions and resulting debris, and will consume fuel to negate the debrissatellite's momentum.
+Performance estimates show that even low 10-20kV levels of absolute charge are sufficient to reorbit a 1000 kg debris object within months.
+Further, these small force levels are sufficient to raise the semi-major axis by dozens of kilometers as the debris exists one-degree longitude slots.
 This allows the tug to reorbit debris while being able to avoid other geostationary objects.
-The most significant perturbation, solar radiation pressure, is shown to have a negligible impact on the net performance due to the cyclic influence of solar radiation on debris motion.
+The most significant perturbation, solar radiation pressure, is shown to have a negligible impact on the net performance because of the cyclic influence of solar radiation on debris motion.